gbeckers/Birdwatcher/docs/api.rst

 ================

 `Frames` is a central class in Birdwatcher.
 It is an iterable that yields frames and many of its methods return another Frames object.
-Processing starts when iteration over it, or when calling its `tovideo` method.
 Since there are quite a few methods, we'll list property and method names first, and then provide detailed info below that.